rodcunha/Course-Notes/service-workers.md

   });
 ```

-### Updating a Static Cache

 `event.waitUntil` lets us signal the progress of the intall.
 We pass it a promise, if and when the promise resolves, the browser knows the install is complete, if the promise rejects, it knows the install has failed.

+### Updating a Static Cache

+to do

 ## Triggering an Update